James Cook University Australia

 Mission: The Hub leads a regional, collaborative approach with northern Queensland stakeholders to support the agricultural sector and communities to become more drought and climate resilient.

-Funded by the Australian Governments Future Drought Fund under the Drought Resilience Research and Adoption Program, the TNQ Hub is one of eight Drought Resilience Adoption and Innovation Hubs across Australia established to support land managers and communities prepare for drought.
+Funded by the Australian Governments Future Drought Fund under the Drought Resilience Research and Adoption Program, the TNQ Drought Hub is one of eight Drought Resilience Adoption and Innovation Hubs across Australia established to support land managers and communities prepare for drought.

 The Drought Resilience Research and Adoption Program objective is to invest into collaborative research, development, extension, adoption and commercialization activities.
 These activities will help land managers and Tropical North Queensland communities to become more prepared for, and resilient to, future droughts.

-Focus of the TNQ Hub
+Focus of the hub

-The TNQ Hub brought together farmers, Indigenous landholders, communities, researchers, industry and businesses to collaborate and co-design innovative approaches and solutions for drought resilience in TNQ.
+The TNQ Drought Hub brought together farmers, Indigenous landholders, communities, researchers, industry and businesses to collaborate and co-design innovative approaches and solutions for drought resilience in TNQ.

 • Economic resilience for an innovative and profitable agriculture sector